Dallinger/Dallinger/docs/source/installing_dallinger_for_users.rst

 Installation
 ============

-*If you would like to contribute to Wallace, please follow these :doc:`alternative install instructions <developing_wallace_setup_guide>`.*
+*If you would like to contribute to Dallinger, please follow these :doc:`alternative install instructions <developing_dallinger_setup_guide>`.*

 Install Python
 ^^^^^^^^^^^^^^

-Wallace is written in the language Python.
+Dallinger is written in the language Python.
 For it to work, you will need to have Python 2.7 installed.
 You can check what version of Python you have by running: